 I’ve previously photographed weddings at The Balmoral Hotel in Edinburgh, and on most occasions, the newly-weds and I were allowed to go up onto the roof to shoot a few photos.
 The roof of The Balmoral Hotel is a fantastic place for newly-wed photos, offering exquisite views across Edinburgh’s historic city centre, with Edinburgh Castle in the background.

-On my way to meet Jenna and Andrew at The Balmoral Hotel on the morning of their wedding, a thought about potential stumbling blocks which might scupper my idea:
+On my way to meet Jenna and Andrew at The Balmoral Hotel on the morning of their wedding, I thought about potential stumbling blocks which might scupper my idea:

-Undeterred, and thinking ‘nothing ventured, nothing gained, when I met Jenna and Andrew and photographed the preparations at The Balmoral Hotel, I offered my idea for an entirely unique wedding photo, and both agreed it was a great idea for a photo.
+Undeterred, and thinking ‘nothing ventured, nothing gained‘ when I met Jenna and Andrew and photographed the preparations at The Balmoral Hotel, I offered my idea for an entirely unique wedding photo, and both Jenna and Andrew agreed it was a great idea for a photo.
 I also discussed the idea with our Toastmaster for the day, Bob Henderson.
-Bob is often there in his official capacity as Toastmaster and when he’s present you know the day will run smoothly, efficiently.
+Bob is often there in his official capacity as Toastmaster and when he’s present you know the day will run smoothly and efficiently.
 Bob’s the man to speak with regarding access to the roof and Bob also agreed, subject to the weather conditions being favourable, that a few photos on the roof would be possible.
 Game on!

 I positioned the newly-weds in what I thought would be the best position for the shot, with their backs towards the Old Town, and I asked them to put their arms around each other.
 I set up an off-camera flash, hidden out of my field of view, to add a little bit of fill light to the newly-weds.
 When I looked through my camera’s viewfinder, I knew it could be quite a tight shot as I had no idea how low the Red Arrows would fly past.

 So, there we were, waiting.
 I didn’t know if this would be worth the effort.
 Would I look like a total idiot wasting everyone’s time trying to get a shot which doesn’t come out correctly?
-The worst-case scenario would be a decent shot of the newly-weds with the Old Town as a backdrop – on it’s own a photo worthy of the time and effort.
+The worst-case scenario would be a decent shot of the newly-weds with the Old Town as a backdrop – on its own, a photo well worth of the time and effort.

 So I’m standing there, joking that the Red Arrows aren’t coming, when in the distance I can hear that familiar sound of fast jets approaching.
 ‘Here they come, here they come!’
 I shouted….and the noise grew louder and louder.
 Within a few seconds there they were right in front of us above the city centre.
 I took a few pictures in quick succession, 5 in total.
 As the Red Arrows moved across my field of view, I moved the camera slightly to adjust the framing of the shot, trying to ensure the newly-weds, the Red Arrows and the city below were all perfectly framed.